gasparka/thesis/docs/2_pyha.rst

 is that they can map to FPGA DSP blocks, thus providing higher clocks speed and reduced resource use [#floatdsp]_.

 The common workflow is to experiment and write model using the floating-point arithmetic, then convert to fixed-point for hardware implementation.
-In this work Pyha has been designed to simplify the conversion and equivalence testing operations.
+One contribution of this thesis is the implementation of fixed-point class for the Python domain.

 .. [#floatdsp] Some high-end FPGAs also include floating-point DSP blocks :cite:`arria_dsp`